codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/CSS-Classes-831c.md

 So to define a CSS class you should start with a dot `.` followed by the actual class name.

-Now how do we apply a certain class to an HTML tag ?
+Now, how do we apply a certain class to an HTML tag ?

 It's simple, just add `class="my-first-class"` or `class="my-second-class` to the tag.